mneedes/wsbmc/README.md

 ## Known Featurez / Notez

-1. The player may abort under certain conditions, like, say if you change away from BluOS mode to another device input.
-My gift to you!
-2. The API used by WSBMC may be found here: https://bluos.io/wp-content/uploads/2023/09/BluOS-Custom-Integration-API-v1.5.pdf
+1. The API used by WSBMC may be found here: https://bluos.io/wp-content/uploads/2023/09/BluOS-Custom-Integration-API-v1.5.pdf